 We went on a 4 days road trip to Coorg from Bangalore, by Bike.

 Since 2016, travelling to Coorg from Bangalore has been in our travel bucket list.
 We were hesitant to ride that long bike for being new rides.
-But, by 2017, we were super confident after numerous bike trips, therefore decided to ride to Coorg, but with enough rest stops.
+But, by 2017, we were super confident after numerous bike trips, therefore decided to ride to Coorg, but with enough pit stops.

 That’s the reason it was a well planned 4 days long bike trip to Coorg from Bangalore.